 Bitcoin is a journey, not a destination, and everyone is on their own path.
-Over the past year I have been looking deeper into the inner workings if the code required to run the bitcoin protocol, the idea of it being a store of value and a host of other themes and disciplines.
+Lockdown has been helpful in that over the past 2 years I have been looking deeper into the inner workings if the code required to run the bitcoin protocol, the idea of it being a store of value and a host of other themes and disciplines.
 This truly is a remarkable time to delve into this fascinating subject.

 Below is a list 4 of the most revelatory pieces of the bitcoin protocol that I have adapted from the Stone Ridge Investor Report.

 1) Salability across time, this is why people call it an inflation hedge.